Obesity and Weight Management MSc

 - Case report, review of literature and organisational assessment.

-- Design and undertake a research and development project related to obesity and weight management in order to produce an extensive piece of literature, which may be suitable for peer-reviewed publication.
+- Design and undertake a research and development project related to obesity and weight management in order to produce an extensive piece of literature which may be suitable for peer-reviewed publication.

 - Critically evaluate practice and suggest improvements or change in an obesity and weight management setting.

-For the final module of the course you will be required to produce a piece of work based upon a clinically-related project that is relevant to your practice.
+For the final module of the course you will be required to produce a piece of work based upon a project that is relevant to your practice.
 Once you have selected a specific project, you will submit a project summary/proposal of approximately 1,500 words.
 Following the approval of your proposal you will then complete a 10,500 word professional project.

 To produce the professional project you will continue to study online.
 Much of the work is self-directed, however you will receive guidance from your tutor throughout the module.